Paullete/Week3IP/README.md

 ## Description
 This website replicates a given design about delani studio and attempts to implement javascript features and layout stylings given.

+## BDD
+- The user should:
+- Enter Name
+- Enter their email address
+- Type a message feedback
+- Submit
+- A pop will show thanking the user for the feedback

 ### Installation Process